 Any scrap fabrics are donated back into industry for crafting.
 Currently I donate scraps back to Stitched Up for their workshops, crafting and resale.
 Only the tiniest pieces of scrap fabric end up being thrown away.

 Wages and hours

 Like most small business designer/makers I don’t get paid unless someone buys something from me.
 So theoretically I work for nothing.
 Also, like designer/makers I work a zero hours contract.
 I have no set hours and no guarantee of hours or commissions or sales.
 In the simplest terms, when you buy something from a small business you are truly helping that company stay in business, pay bills and put food on the table.

 Product imagery, sales and stockists

 I collaborate with photographers, models and other artists for product photography.
 Currently I collaborate on a TF basis.
 The aim is that at some point I can start paying those people for their time and begin to form healthy paid working relationships with all creatives in and around Manchester.
 It is a knock on effect.
 I need photography to be able to sell product, and I need to sell product in order to pay those people.

-I sell my stock through Etsy and direct to customers where required.
-Garments are posted from Manchester worldwide via Royal Mail but personal delivery and collection are options for customers .
-I reuse packaging from received deliveries to send deliveries out.
+I sell my stock through Etsy and direct to customers by request.
+Garments are posted from Manchester worldwide via Royal Mail but personal delivery and collection are options for customers.
+I recycle packaging from received deliveries to send deliveries out.

 I have worked hard to remain debt free as a small business.
 I don’t owe anybody anything and I have no loans.
-When necessary I take on contract work with other businesses when income is slow, and I am registered for Working Tax Credits.
-Additionally I have an emergency fund to assist with larger one off payments such as car insurance, business insurance and unexpected equipment purchases.
+When necessary I take on contract work with other businesses when income is slow.